fossadev/fossabot-docs/docs/variables/user.md

 Returns a range of metadata around a (specified) user's channel that can be accessed via multiple different variable members for each unique piece of information.

-:::info[This variable behaves different when used inside of timers!]
+:::info[This variable behaves differently when used inside of timers!]

 Timers are executed on an interval by Fossabot itself and therefore this variable behaves different when used inside of one.